 Disadvantages: It can be hard to get a foothold and build a fan base with a page.

 You can create ads targeted at specific geographic areas, ages, education levels, and even the types of devices used for browsing.
 Facebook also lets users hide ads they don’t like and “Like” a page right beneath an advertisement:

 Disadvantages: Ads can get expensive, depending on your goals.

 Facebook groups are similar to discussion forums, but with additional features that pages and profiles have (like a timeline).
 You can create groups related to your industry or product offerings as a way to reach out to potential customers.

 Advantages: Groups are free and have high levels of engagement.

 How to Market with Pages

-Unfortunately, many companies don’t use them to their full potential; or worse, use them badly.
+Unfortunately, many companies don’t use them to their full potential, or worse, use them poorly.
 These guidelines will help you avoid making those mistakes.